ava-labs/teleporter/README.md

 source vars.sh
 ```

-- An example of how to interact with Teleporter is provided in `scripts/local/examples/basic_send_receive.sh`, and can be run directly in the container:
+- An example of how to interact with Teleporter is provided in `scripts/local/examples/basic_send_receive.sh`.
+This script sends a dummy payload via Teleporter from the C-Chain to a subnet, and back again.
+This script can be run directly in the container:

 ```
 # Open a shell in the container